zarnold/rognar/docs/step-3_dialogue_tree.md

 play();
 ```
-The code after the **await** should be executed once an issue has been reach in the dialog, result of this issue being return in the dailogResult variable.
+The code after the **await** should be executed once an outcome has been reach in the dialog, result of this outcome being return in the dailogResult variable.

 ![death](./image/death.png)